jeffreykegler/old_kollos/notes/misc/strand.md

 or non-terminal nodes.
 A terminal node is a 4-tuple of

-=over 4

-=item *

-A symbol ID, which is one of the symbols of the grammar.
+* A symbol ID, which is one of the symbols of the grammar.

-=item *

-A node value, which may be anything meaningful to the application, or which may be undefined.
+* A node value, which may be anything meaningful to the application, or which may be undefined.

-=item *

-A start position, which is a G1 location.
+* A start position, which is a G1 location.

-=item *

-An end position, which is a G1 location at or after the start position.
+* An end position, which is a G1 location at or after the start position.

-=back

 The start position and end position may be the same, in which case the terminal node